Menu

 Battery life

 All Fitbit trackers have a rechargeable battery that you can charge with the included cable.
-However, the battery life varies depending on the model, so some will require you to charge them more often.
-It can be inconvenient to charge your Fitbit frequently but the good news is that battery life usually lasts between five and 10 days.
+Battery life varies depending on the model, so some will require you to charge them more often.
+It can be inconvenient to charge your Fitbit frequently, but the good news is that battery life usually lasts between five and 10 days.
+However, it’s worth noting that some more advanced smartwatches typically only offer 24 to 36 hours of battery life on a full charge.

 Expert Tip